These are the school's prospects for the 2013 NFL Draft by status * - denotes 2014 prospect ** - denotes 2015 prospect.

 Projected Round (2013): 1-2.

-4/13/13: Many consider Ertz to be on the bubble between the first and second round.
+4/24/13: Many consider Ertz to be on the bubble between the first and second round.
 While he wasn't as fast in the Combine 40 as Eifert, Ertz was faster than Eifert in the first 10 yards, 1.62 seconds vs 1.66 seconds.
 Ertz also did better in the bench press with 24 reps.
-Ertz did well in the field work, too, but didn't look as fluid as Eifert.
-Ertz also had disappointing measurement with short arms.
+He did well in the field work, too, but didn't look as fluid as Eifert.
+However, Ertz had a disappointing measurement with short arms.

 Ertz is a complete tight end who is very effective as a run-blocker.
 He was a real contributor to the good blocking for running back Stepfan Taylor.
 Ertz has surprising quickness and athletic ability.
 He is a three-down player and future starter in the NFL.